nimakam/nimakam-notes/stable-coin/papers/v0.1/business-whitepaper.md

 ## Business research whitepaper v0.1 [dynamic]

+>Notice: This document is a research proposal, and in no way makes promises about the full functionality of any derived implementation, nor does it represent a commitment or intent to build, deploy or operate such a system.
+Its sole aims is to envision the process of defining, planning and productizing such a system and product.

+### Executive summary

+- ToDo

+## Vision

 A widely available, dependable and easy-to-use digital currency, that people can buy, use, hold and collect interest on, without the constraints of banks.

->Notice: This document is a research proposal, and in no way makes promises about the full functionality of any derived implementation, nor does it represent a commitment to build, deploy or operate such a system.
-Its sole aims is to envision the process of defining, planning and productizing such a system and product.

 ## Goals

-- **Digital money for the masses** - Provide everyday people with a usable (requiring minimal cognitive load) and competitive (interest bearing) digital stable-coin based on blockchain technology.
+- **Digital money for the masses** - Provide everyday people with a usable (requiring minimal cognitive load) and competitive (interest bearing) digital stablecoin based on blockchain technology.
 - **Wide availability** - A currency cannot be easy-to-use if it is not widely accepted by a network of people and businesses, and it is not widely accepted if doesn't grow past a tipping point, where mainstream financial ecosystem players are incentivized to support it.
 - **Maximal decentralization** - Eliminate risk of capture and minimize need for centralized trust in order to increase chance of adoption, and to significantly reduce risk of failure.
 - **Incentivization** - Provide loan takers with sufficient incentives to get loans (open debt positions with collateral), competitively compared to other market solutions.
 Provide system maintainers with a competitive but profitable business model that incentivizes and guides them into constructive behavior.